lukeburton00/ngate/README.md

 # nGate

-nGate is a simple reverse proxy written in C. It allows you to configure proxy rules using a configuration file specified by the -f flag. nGate is designed to be straightforward and efficient.
+nGate is a simple reverse proxy written in C. It allows you to configure proxy rules using a configuration file specified by the -f flag. nGate is designed primarily to be straightforward and simple to understand.

 ## Installation